Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-83bWsjYlMrM.md

 ### Transcript

-> know any story hints no i don't know i don't know any other story i'm lying i know everything about the story but i'm not telling you
+> know any story hints no I don't know I don't know any other story I'm lying I know everything about the story but I'm not telling you